Glimtch/Auction/README.md

 # The Great Auction

-summary:

-tests - mess;
+Summary:

+Use of onion layers architecture.
+EF for DAL, ASP.NET MVC for WEB, Ninject for dependencies resolve.

-half of bll - not implemented;
+Some of the stuff still not implemented.
-dal - doubtable stuff;
-pl - genius frontend (no);
-overall - 4/10.

-steps:
+Have to follow these to make it work on a random pc for the first time.

+Steps:

-webconfig -> change datadirectory to app path/Auction.WEB/AppData;
+webconfig -> change datadirectory to /app path/Auction.WEB/AppData;

 90% chance ef messed up again so package manager console -> update-database (enable-migrations & add-migration "NewMigration" if needed);

 100% chance you cannot set everything how we need in code first so connect to created db, Lots table -> Image column -> change varbinary(8000) to varbinary(max);

-launch and hope it works on your pc coz its been a disaster for me.
+Launch.

 admin*
 login: killer@gmail.com